Lyndon B. Johnson was president, the "space race" was

-century has passed since this extra special GT 500 convertible came off the Shelby American assembly line.
-Several years were spent researching the history and then restoring this

-Motorsports completed the Concours-level restoration under the supervision of SAAC head judge Bob Gaines and with the priceless technical contributions from many experts, enthusiasts and past

-*What it says now*

-century has passed since this extra special GT 500 convertible came off the Shelby American assembly line.
-Several years were spent researching the history and then restoring this special car.
-The re-restoration was completed under the supervision of SAAC head judge Bob Gaines and with the priceless technical contributions from many experts, enthusiasts and past
+century has passed since this extra special GT 500 convertible rolled off Ford's assembly line.
+Several years were spent researching the history and then restoring this special car under the supervision of SAAC head judge Bob Gaines and with the priceless technical contributions from many experts, enthusiasts and past